 Within Section III of this report is a summary of the Plan's membership at the valuation date, a summary of the major provisions of the Plan, and the actuarial methods and assumptions used in the valuations.
-This valuation includes the financial impact of replacing non-foreign COLA (which was non-taxable and non-pensionable) with locality pay (which is taxable and pensionable) for participants working in Alaska, Hawaii, and Puerto Rico.

 In preparing our report, we relied without audit, on information (some oral and some written) supplied by the Employee Benefits Office, John Hancock Mutual Life Insurance Company, and Ameritas.
 This information includes, but is not limited to, the Plan provisions, employee data, and financial information.